microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/readme.md

 If you are familiar with Azure DevOps, follow the steps listed below to learn about each service.

-- Complete [this prerequisites](/services/e2e-demo.md) before proceeding further
+- Complete this [prerequisites](/services/prerequisite.md) before proceeding further.

+Once you complete the prerequisties, follow the [next steps](/services/e2e-demo.md) to configure your own pipeline, service connection to build and deploy **eShopOnWeb** application to Azure App Service.

+To learn more on Azure DevOps, follow the below learning material:

 - [Azure Boards](/services/boards.md)